-■ PRACTICAL SESSIONS:
+PRACTICAL SESSIONS:

 It's 20% of the final mark.
-To pass the subject in the ordinary call, the students may not have failed more than 3 practices.
-The absence to a practical session implies a zero score in this practice and the non-admission of the corresponding report.
+To pass the subject in the ordinary call, the students may not have failed more than 3 practices neither get less than 5 points in the average score of them.
+The absence to a practical session or to a data processing session implies a zero score in this practice or corresponding practices and the non-admission of the corresponding report.